fromentinindustries/fromentinindustries.github.io/README.md

 ### Discipline

-Every project should be structured, documented, and improved over time.
+Every project should be structured, documented, reviewed, and improved over time.

 ### Capability